Usha-Mounika/Samsung_PD/README.md

   **Retiming**

   Retiming is done to improve the performance of a circuit.
-When two consecutive combinational stages operate at different frequencies(that is have different combinational delay), some of the logic is moved to the next flop, thus reducing the delay at eaxh stage and improving the frequency of operation without any change in the logic of the design.
+When two consecutive combinational stages operate at different frequencies(that is have different combinational delay), some of the logic is moved to the next flop, thus reducing the delay at each stage and improving the frequency of operation without any change in the logic of the design.
 This involves scrutinizing the existing schedule, pinpointing bottlenecks, reordering for better efficiency, integrating alterations, and validating the resultant performance enhancements.
  ### Lab examples on Sequential Optimization
  #### Example-1